Inbestigator/dressed/www/content/guide/getting-started.md

 Now open your `.gitignore` file and add a new line ".dressed" at the end, Dressed bundles your files into JavaScript for use at runtime, they and some information data are outputted in a `.dressed` folder.

-For this guide, our files wil be laid out according to the opinionated file system like so:
+For this guide, our files wil be laid out according to the opinionated file system similarly to this:

 ```sh
 src